Common myths about homelessness busted!

 For sure, homelessness is more likely to affect those who are poor or otherwise disadvantaged in our society.
 But homelessness appears to touch the lives of a wide range of Americans, including some who average citizens would never have thought to be vulnerable.

-Many people mistakenly believe that most of the homeless are mentally ill.
-Studies done by our group and others over the last 30 years have found that only one-quarter to one-third of homeless adults show a documented serious mental disorder, like schizophrenia, major depression or bipolar disorder.
+Many people mistakenly believe that most of the homeless have a mental illness.
+This is one of the most pervasive myths about homelessness.
+Studies done by our group and others over the last 30 years have found that one-quarter to one-third of homeless adults show a documented serious mental disorder, like schizophrenia, major depression, or bipolar disorder.

 Over three decades, my team has interviewed thousands of homeless people.
-We have very rarely found anyone who we might consider to have “chosen” a homeless lifestyle.
-Yes, there are women, youth and others fleeing violent or otherwise very difficult life circumstances.
-Yes, there are some with severe mental or substance use disorders who have no other alternative to the streets or homeless shelters.
-If given the “choice” between a mental hospital, a jail or a homeless shelter in a dangerous area of town, some will, with good reason, take to the streets.
+We have rarely found anyone we might consider having “chosen” a homeless lifestyle.
+Yes, there are women, youth, and others fleeing violent or otherwise very difficult life circumstances.
+Yes, some with severe mental or substance use disorders have no other alternative to the streets or homeless shelters.
+If given the “choice” between a psych ward, a jail, or a homeless shelter in a dangerous area of town, some will, with good reason, take to the streets.